Last updated on December 24, 2025

 Gitaxian Probe

 However, there are a few cards that have Phyrexian mana that are in fact banned.
 Gitaxian Probe as an example is banned in Pauper, Modern, and Legacy and is restricted in Vintage.
-It’s a card that draws you a card and tells you what your opponent is playing for virtually no cost.
+It’s a spell that draws you a card and tells you what your opponent is playing for virtually no cost.

 Mental Misstep